 First, let’s look at why you would want to make your whole website private or restrict access to specific parts of it.

 A private website lets you protect your content from part of or the whole public.
 It gives you control over who can access your posts or pages.
 You get to choose the criteria to be met before a user can access your website; it could be: using a password, creating and logging into an account, or through memberships.
+It might be as simple as creating a WordPress private page which only certain registered users can see.

 The following scenarios highlight when you should consider making your website private.